Hulugan Falls DIY Travel Guide (Also Talay and Aliw Falls)

 #HuluganFalls is amazing.
 A must-see in Luisiana #Laguna.
 Travel guide will be posted soon in our #travelblog www.loveeateander.com #loveeatwander #wanderlust #waterfalls #nature #views #weekendgetaway #travelbug #travels #wander #travelph #travelphotos #travelblogger #blogger

 Once upon a time, Barangay San Salvador of Luisiana in Laguna, was an idle community.
-One day, a traveler/blogger visited their place, took photos of the Hulugan Waterfalls, uploaded them online, and poof!
+One day, a traveller/blogger visited their place, took photos of the Hulugan Waterfalls, uploaded them online, and poof!
 The once indolent place of San Salvador became a bustling tourist destination.

 The end of their simple, contented, happy-go-lucky kind of living.
 Hahaha!
 Kidding!